Want happier clients with healthier pets? Here’s how to empower pet parents to play a bigger role in keeping their animals well.

 As a technician, you are essential to having happy clients in the practice.
-Some integrative veterinarians use their vet techs well, and empower them to interact with clients a lot.
+Some integrative veterinarians use their vet techs well, and empower them to interact with pet parents a lot.
 Others have not taken the time to even think about how their techs can save them time, make more money for the clinic, empower clients and help animals be healthier.

-You can be a constant educator, reminding clients that your clinic, and/or the veterinarians at your clinic, approach healing differently from other veterinarians, or from what clients might see on TV or hear from their dog park friends.
+You can be a constant educator, reminding pet parents that your clinic, and/or the veterinarians at your clinic, approach healing differently from other veterinarians, or from what clients might see on TV or hear from their dog park friends.
 Be creative.
 Put up slogans like: “Build health now for a longer life” or “Love the symptoms, as they are a part of healing”.

 Make a list with all the staff and doctors of messages left or calls fielded at night, or what worried clients called about in the morning.
-When clients chose to go the pet ER, was it for something they could have soothed at home?
+When pet parents chose to go the pet ER, was it for something they could have soothed at home?
 Add to the list things clients try that is beyond what they should be doing, or that may hinder their pets’ treatment.

 1. Encourage them to keep a journal